afreeorange/random-distributions/README.md

 poetry run realize --help

 # See the input parameters for a particular distribution
-poetry run realise triangular --help
+poetry run realise weibull --help
 ```

+👉 Please note that Poetry might take a while the first time you run `poetry run realize`!

 * The default number of realizations is set to 100,000.
 You can change this by supplying a `--number` parameter to any command.
 * Graphs are not drawn by default.
 You can generate a graph by supplying a `--graph` flag.
 The output is always a PNG file.
 Its name is derived from whatever you specifed as the `--output-file`.
 * Output files will be overwritten if they exist!